wallenec/ConcurrentRedditRetrieval/README.md

 <b>Notes:</b>
-  - Requirements simply asked for the application to retrieve the “top” post.
+  - Requirements asked for the application to retrieve the “top” post.
 I interpreted this to mean the post returned by /top for a given subreddit in the API, i.e. the post you’d see if you went into the subreddit and selected “top” and “past 24 hours.”
   - Requirements requested a count of downvotes.
 Unfortunately, Reddit no longer publicizes downvote counts; they can only be    approximated based on upvote count and upvote-downvote ratio.
 Making this approximation requires an additional API call, and I figured it was probably out of the scope of the project.
 Downvote counts will be displayed as zero, which is what the API returns.
   - Requirements requested “resource URL or content.”
-Since a post can have a URL and/or content (“self text”), these are two separate fields in the returned JSON.
+Since a post can have a URL <i>and/or</i> content (“self text”), these are two separate fields in the returned JSON.

 Hopefully JSON fields have intuitive names, but just in case: